-Class teachers are supported through the choice of a Scheme of Work (iLanguages) which offers authentic audio-visual resources and written materials which do not require delivery by a subject specialist.
+Class teachers are supported through the choice of a Scheme of Work (Language Angels) which offers authentic audio-visual resources and written materials which do not require delivery by a subject specialist.
 The Languages subject leader (a languages graduate) provides guidance to teachers whenever needed.

 We hold an annual French Day to promote the love of learning a foreign language.
 On this day, the whole school (including KS1) meets for a celebratory assembly, comes off timetable and participates in a range of artistic, linguistic and cultural activities put together by the Languages subject leader.

-All KS2 classes follow the iLanguages set scheme of work to ensure a gradual building up of vocabulary and sentence structure, ensuring progression across the year groups and coverage of a variety of topics.
+All KS2 classes follow the Language Angels scheme of work, which has been tailored for Nelmes Primary School, to provide a gradual building up of vocabulary and sentence structure.
+This ensures progression across the year groups and coverage of a variety of topics.
 All children are included in French lessons and are encouraged to share any links they notice with other languages they may already speak.

 Lessons are delivered using a variety of colourful and humorous audio-visual aids, songs, games and opportunities to interact with peers, engage in role play, read and begin to write in French.
-The humorous style of the iLanguages presentations promotes pupil engagement.
+The humorous style of the Language Angels resources promotes pupil engagement.
 Authentic French mother-tongue soundtracks model good pronunciation and support non-specialist teachers.
-Particularly in the first year of language learning, the scheme provides phonics sound bites to reinforce pronunciation of graphemes.
-Songs and games to enable children to develop vocabulary and sentence structure in a fun and memorable way.
+Across the four years of language learning, the scheme provides phonics lessons to reinforce the correct pronunciation and spelling of graphemes.
+Songs and games (accessible from home as well) enable children to develop vocabulary and sentence structure in a fun and memorable way.

 Vocabulary and structures are built up gradually and in small steps throughout the topic/unit, beginning at word level, then building up to sentences once the initial vocabulary is embedded.
-A pupil workbook is provided with the scheme for each year-group.
+Written work opportunities are provided for every lesson.
 Language and skills from previous units are revisited in subsequent units to reinforce memorisation.

-Topics covered within the scheme are relevant and appropriate to the pupils, usually linking to daily life, and these allow children to access the skills and structures required in their year group.
+Topics covered within the scheme are relevant and appropriate to the pupils, usually linking to daily life along with some cross-curricular topics.
+These topics allow children to access the skills and structures required in their year group.

 In addition, the Languages subject leader provides additional resources to allow teachers to link language learning activities to cultural and seasonal events at certain dates or times of year.